Amir-web66/IGRIS/README.md

 ## Contribution

-Any feedback, ideas, or suggestions are welcome — they help improve and evolve IGRIS.---
+Any feedback, ideas, or suggestions are welcome — they help improve and evolve IGRIS.

+---

 Born in December 2025, IGRIS evolved from a simple paper idea into a working local system, which we hope will be useful.